What BRCGS Auditors Really Look for in Insect Control Systems

 Auditors also expect confidence that devices are functioning as intended.
 For ILTs, this includes:

-- Lamps are functioning according to specifications
+- Lamps are operational

-From an auditors perspective, this demonstrates that:
+From an audit perspective, this shows:

 - Physical hazards have been assessed and controlled